-- Tests available for both men and women
+- Self-sampling kits for both men and women

-- Test yourself easily and discreetly at home
+- Take a self-sample easily and discreetly at home

-- Get your results within 24 hours after we receive the test
+- Get your results within 24 hours after we receive the sample

 - 99.8 percent accuracy; safe and secure results